harmlessprince/mytheresa-assess/README.md

 * Ability to filter products using category query param
 * Ability to filter products using priceLessThan query param
 * Ability to see applied discount details on product price
-* Ability to paginate result using per_page quary param
+* Ability to paginate result using per_page query param

 ## API Endpoints
 ### Base URL = http://localhost:5454/